jamesd3/Web-Developer-Project-3/README.md

 index.html
 * **Modified script load order on index.html to allow app.js to use 'canvas.height' and 'canvas.width' as relative edges as opposed to specific grid lines.
 This allows adjustments to be made to canvas size without affecting game play (too much). engine.js
-* **Added images to engine.js, assigned canvas to the global variable. app.js (in addition to requirements)
+* **Added images from 'Planet Cute' to engine.js, assigned canvas to the global variable.
+* **Modified terrain to make canvas larger and allow for more spacing between enemy vehicles. app.js (in addition to requirements)
 * ** Added enemy vehicle 'reverse-bug' to create an enemy that goes the other direction.
 * ** Modified Enemy object so enemies that go right to left will have a different image as well as different start and end points.